 I have an egg call out on my messenger group each week.
 Based on the “yes-es”, I ascertain how many equivalent cartons are needed for the week’s delivery.

-I’ve established a little “shop” on the front verandah which includes the box of eggs, a money collection box and paper to mark off names once the eggs are collected.
-Collecting eggs is more than a transaction – it’s a very genuine way of connecting with neighbours and my community who share the same passion.
+I’ve established a little “shop” on the front verandah which includes the box of eggs.
+Prior to Covid-19, my friends paid via cash, but now all transfer the money online.
+Collecting eggs can be more than a transaction – it’s a very genuine way of connecting with neighbours and my community who share the same passion.

 Top Tips for Building Your Own Simplified Co-op